 - Applicants must be US citizens or lawful permanent residents (citizens preferred)

-- Must agree to work for the government (preferably federal)
+- Must agree to work for the government (preferably federal) for each year of scholarship funding (1-3 years) after graduation.

 What Are The Benefits

-- Full tuition fees waived off
+- Full-time UMBC tuition fees paid!

 APPLY THROUGH SCHOLARSHIP RETRIEVER: https://scholarships.umbc.edu/retriever/